ddtlabs/smartvisu-widgets/sonos/README.md

 - Device name recognition revised, no more device name restriction!
   - **You have to adopt both notify calls**
   - See definition above.
+- Master states are synced to slave players (improvement)

 **Credits / Copyrights / Trademarks:**
 - My wife!